The Most Important Formula in Klipfolio

 Group Results

-With our list of States with Delayed orders GROUP’ed to remove the duplicates, LOOKUP can move through each to identify a match.
+With the list of states with delayed orders GROUPed to remove duplicates, LOOKUP can identify a single match per state.

 Groupby Function

-We started with a reference to our X Axis (all States), looked for matches in a smaller set of values that met a certain condition (some States), and where a match was found, this is the formula that will execute.
+This approach starts with a reference to the X axis (all states), looks for matches in a smaller set that meets a condition (some states), and, where a match is found, runs this formula.

-GROUPBY allows us to perform calculations on GROUP’ed data.
-What we want to do is calculate the value of the delayed orders totaled by State where delayed orders exist.
+GROUPBY lets you perform calculations on GROUPed data.
+Here, the goal is to calculate the value of delayed orders totalled by state where delayed orders exist.

-The first parameter in GROUPBY is the data we are grouping.
-This is a hard and fast rule, and often you can simply copy the formula from an x axis, or another part of your Klip, and paste it here.
-That’s exactly what I did.
+The first parameter in GROUPBY is the data being grouped.
+Treat this as a rule.
+Often you can copy the formula from an X axis, or another part of your Klip, and paste it here.

-If you look at our complete formula again, notice that the GROUP function is identical to the First Parameter of the GROUPBY function (red underlines).
-We don’t include GROUP inside of the GROUPBY (since that calculation is done automatically) however the entire contents of the GROUP are re-used.
+If you look at the complete formula again, the GROUP function is identical to the first parameter of the GROUPBY function (red underlines).
+Don’t include GROUP inside GROUPBY, since GROUPBY performs that calculation.
+Reuse the entire contents of GROUP.

 Lookup Function

-Let’s remember the three Parameters of GROUPBY: (data you are grouping) (data that is being calculated) (type of calculation - this can be left blank, and the data will be SUM’ed by default).
+Remember the three parameters of GROUPBY: (data you are grouping) (data being calculated) (type of calculation—leave blank to SUM by default).

-We’ve finished the first part of the GROUPBY.
-For the 2nd, we want to SELECT the data from E:E (# units) where F:F (order status) is delayed.
-The SELECT statement is identical, but we swap B:B (from the first part of the GROUPBY) for E:E.
+To finish GROUPBY, SELECT the data from E:E (# units) where F:F (order status) is delayed.
+The SELECT statement is identical, but swap B:B (from the first part of GROUPBY) for E:E.

 Understanding the LOOKUP formula

-This formula looks complex, but when you understand a) the number of parameters inside each function, and b) what each parameter needs and does, you can break a long formula down into smaller, manageable pieces.
+The formula looks complex at first.
+Once you understand a) the number of parameters in each function and b) what each parameter needs and does, you can break it into manageable pieces.

 Lookup Formula